 In this analytical discourse, the objective is to verify whether the findings derived from the earlier phases are applicable to the entire region or whether they are constrained to a particular subset of countries.
 To facilitate this investigation, we have categorized our sample into two distinct groups: GCC countries and non-GCC countries.
-The data illustrated in Table 9 substantiates the existence of a curvilinear relationship between Innov and SgR for both groups, as evidenced by the results found in columns (1) for GCC countries and columns (4) for non-GCC countries.
-These outcomes indicate that Hypothesis 1 (H1) is upheld in both contexts.
+The data illustrated in Table 9 substantiates the existence of a curvilinear (inverted U-shaped) relationship between Innov and SgR for both groups, as evidenced by the results found in columns (1) for GCC countries and columns (4) for non-GCC countries.
+These outcomes indicate that hypothesis 1 is supported in both contexts.